davidjoffe/dave_gnukem/README.md

 Note there is currently no 'undo', so be careful.
 If happy with a set of work, save your changes.

+NB: All in-game cheat/debugging keys (eg level up) must first be turned on by pressing Ctrl+Shift+G

 * F5 from within the game invokes the level editor
 * F1: Save current changes (NB: there is currently no 'unsaved changes' warning, so remember to save your changes, if desired)
 * Escape: Exit level editor and start playing current level